angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/Leadership Principles.md

 - Describe a time when you had to rely on yourself to complete a task.
 - Tell me about a time when you had to be frugal.
 - Tell me about a time when you had to rely on yourself to complete a project.
+- Give me an example of cost-saving or eliminating waste.
+(Also deliver results)
+-

 ## 11. Earn Trust